CBornholdt/RWModdingResources/aiBasicOverview.md

 In RW whenever a Pawn, either player controlled or AI controlled, performs an action (sleeping, eating, going to drafted location, work, etc) they are in fact performing a **Job**.
 Jobs are the fundamental element of action for Pawns in RW, and thus the immediate responsiblity for the AI system is to assign jobs to each Pawn.

 ## Whether a Pawn can perform a job
-The actual logic in how to assign a job/whether that job is assignment are contained within the various *Giver* classes: ThinkNode_JobGiver and WorkGiver.
+The actual logic in how to assign a job/whether that job is assignment are contained within the various *Giver* classes: subclasses of ThinkNode_JobGiver and WorkGiver.
 Below is a very basic JobGiver

 ```csharp
 public class JobGiver_GetJoyInBed : JobGiver_GetJoy